-Winter is the best time to build a deck because you need to plan the project in advance anyway by applying for the proper permits with your local government.
+Winter is the best time to build a deck because you need to plan the project anyway by applying for your local government’s proper permits.
 Sometimes it takes a while for permits to get approved.
 You must also hire the right experienced contractor to make sure the installation work is done correctly and is backed by a guarantee.
 In case the project has delays in the winter, you may still be able to plan spring events.

 Get a Nice Stain Job

-While winter has its advantages, fall is actually the most ideal time to let the wood dry.
+While winter has its advantages, fall is an ideal time to let the wood dry.
 It can also be a time to get deals while avoiding severe rainy weather.

 Better for Landscaping

-During the spring the ground is moister, which makes it easy to leave marks on the lawn.
+During the spring, the ground is moister, making it easy to leave marks on the lawn.
 You're less likely to see these marks in the winter when contractors arrive to work on the deck.
 Preserving the landscaping will maintain curb appeal and avoid extra landscaping costs.

 Find Best Overall Deals

-Aside from the deck and landscaping, you may want to add lighting, heaters, and misting systems.
+You may want to add lighting, heaters, and misting systems aside from the deck and landscaping.
 Heaters make the deck enjoyable throughout the year since even summer nights can be cold.
 These additions aren't that expensive and can enhance your spring and summer gatherings.
 Just like with building, you'll likely find the best deals for these extra items in the fall through the winter period.

 Understanding why winter is the best time to plan and build a deck can help you get the most for your money.
 Contact us at WC Deck Waterproofing if you're thinking about waterproof deck coating.
 Our waterproofing experts can answer all of your deck waterproofing questions.